Updated March 23, 2022 12:00 pm CDT

-While it is important to understand insurance concepts to pass your state exam, there is no shortage or terms and definitions that you will need to recall.
+While it is important to understand broad concepts to pass your licensing exam, there is no shortage or terms and definitions that you will need to recall.
 Rewriting terms and definitions is an effective method of memorization.
-You can create your own flashcards, or buy some from your Prelicensing provider.
+You can create your own flashcards, or buy some from your prelicensing course provider.

 Mnemonic devices are also very helpful in learning and committing something to memory.
 You can create phrases, rhymes, songs (sing your ABC’s), or diagrams to recall lists, facts, or figures.
 Probably the most common mnemonic device is to use is an acronym or word association.

 An acronym uses the initials from the words of a list to form its own word, such as CLOC to remember the parts of a legal contract (Competent parties, Legal purpose, Offer and acceptance, Consideration).
 Word associations are phrases that connect the first letter of words.
 My favorite acronym is the one I use to remember the order of the planets: My Very Educated Mother Just Served Us Nachos (Mercury, Venus, Earth, Mars, Jupiter, Saturn, Uranus, and Neptune).

 Summarizing, or paraphrasing, is an important study tool when learning new or difficult concepts.
 This requires you to carefully read or actively listen to a passage, identify the important phrases and terms, and remove irrelevant information.
 Then, restate or rewrite the concept using your own words.
 Make sure to check the passage with the original content to make sure it is complete and accurate.

 Implement these 4 activities in your studies and you will be on track to passing your exam on the first attempt!